Backpackers Friend

 Two backpacking tents in a grassy meadow at dusk, a crescent moon above, one tent glowing from within

-Coast Camp at dusk.
-One glowing tent, one crescent moon, no agenda.
+Coast Camp at dusk, with one glowing tent, one crescent moon, and the whole evening free.

-A woman and a girl standing at the edge of the surf on a wide empty beach A girl in a maroon jacket lying in the sand, smiling, while an adult sculpts a sand creature around her
+An adult and a child standing at the edge of the surf on a wide empty beach A girl in a maroon jacket lying in the sand, smiling, while an adult sculpts a sand creature around her

 A child climbing up into the hollow trunk of an enormous old eucalyptus tree

 A tree too good to walk past.
-Distraction is a legitimate trail strategy.
+Distraction is a perfectly legitimate trail strategy, and this was the finest one on offer.

-The moment I think about most came at a little ridge near the end.
-The trail kicked up a short steep climb back above the beach — exactly the kind of stretch that turns into a small victory if you meet it right.
-So I handed off my hiking poles, dropped back, and we took it on together, one switchback at a time, the long curve of the beach falling away below us.
-Slowest hundred feet of the trip.
-Also the best.
+The part I think about most came near the end, where the trail turns up a short steep climb back above the beach.
+It was exactly the sort of stretch that becomes a small triumph if it is handled properly, so I gave away my trekking poles, dropped back to her pace, and we took it on together one switchback at a time with the long curve of the beach falling away beneath us.
+It was the slowest hundred feet of the trip and comfortably the best part of it.

 The ridge near the end.
-I gave up my poles and we went up it together, one step at a time.
+I handed over my poles and we went up it together, one step at a time.

-We made it back out salty, sunburnt, and in good spirits — the kind of tired that a group selfie can't help but capture.
-Two colleagues who'd become trail family for a weekend, a daughter who ran the first half and made us earn the second, and me, perfectly content to carry the poles and keep up.
+We came out salty, sunburnt, and in high spirits, which is a condition a group photograph catches all by itself.
+Two colleagues who had turned into trail family over the course of a weekend, a daughter who ran the first half of the trip and made us earn the second, and me, perfectly content to carry the poles and keep up.

 A bright group selfie of four people on the beach, cliffs and surf behind them, everyone smiling

-Salty, sunburnt, happy.
-The whole crew on the last morning.
+Salty, sunburnt, and pleased with ourselves, on the last morning.

-That's the thing about a strong crew: the trip doesn't need a leader, it needs momentum, and everyone takes a turn carrying it.
-She carried it on the way in.
-We carried it — and her — on the way out.
-Coast Camp got the easy middle.
-Best division of labor I've ever been part of.
+That is what a good group does for a trip.
+A trip runs on momentum more than on leadership, and everybody takes a turn carrying the momentum.
+She carried the momentum on the way in.
+We carried the momentum on the way out, and carried her besides, and Coast Camp got the easy middle.
+That division of labor remains the best I have ever been part of.

 Let the pace-setter set the pace

-Some of the best trips are the ones you don't run.
-Backpackers Friend tracks your distance, pace, and time as you go, and shows how far it is to the next stop — which, it turns out, is exactly the number you need when a tired kid asks “how much farther” for the ninth time.
-Plan the route, then just keep up.
+Some of the best trips run themselves.
+Backpackers Friend tracks your distance, pace, and time as you walk, and tells you how far it still is to the next stop, which turns out to be exactly the number you want on hand when a tired kid asks how much farther for the ninth time.
+Plan the route, then keep up.
 Free to start, works fully offline, no account required.